The Owl Service (TV series): Production

 Since the novel was based on real locations, Plummer opted to use the same places where possible, However, one key location, Bryn Hall, could not be used, so these interior and exterior scenes were filmed at Poulton Hall near Liverpool.
-The rest of the filming took place around the village on Dinas Mawddwy, Wales.
+The rest of the filming took place around the village on Dinas Mawddwy, Merionethshire, Wales.
 The valley and village described in the book is actually Llanymawddwy by Bryn Hall, but it proved more practical to film in the larger Dinas Mawddwy, which had better facilities that allowed filming without blocking the roads.
 Filming began on location on 11 April and ended on 20 June.
 Alan Garner recalls that location filming fell behind schedule due to 'difficulties' with some of the young lead actors.
 With only two days left in Wales the Granada crew effectively took control of the filming, and were able to complete the shoot on time by omitting some scenes (e.g. the taxi arriving to take Nancy out of the valley) and changing others (the children chopping down the telephone pole rather than the pole falling down in the storm).
 A few studio scenes were shot for the production, with these wrapping up on 3 July 1969.
 Trailers for the series were also shot, featuring material not used in the finished show.